frameable/pigeon/README.md

 ### changes = diff(left, right)

 Compares data structures and returns changes required to make d1's content equal to d2's.
-The format of the returned changes is based on [RFC 6902](https://tools.ietf.org/html/rfc6902), with the modification that path components which are array indexes, if they refer to an object, may take the form `[<id>]` where `<id>` is the value of a property meant to uniquely identify that object, with a property named `id` or `_id`.
+The format of the returned changes is based on [RFC 6902](https://tools.ietf.org/html/rfc6902), with the modification that path components which are array indexes, if they refer to an object, may take the form `[<id>]` where `<id>` is the value of a property meant to uniquely identify that object, with a property named `id` or `_id` or `uuid` or _uuid`.

+### ⚠️⚠️⚠️ Warning ⚠️⚠️⚠️

+As a consequence of the above, *all objects must have a unique identifier*.
+These can take the form of a property named `id` or `_id` or `uuid` or _uuid`.

 ### left = patch(left, changes)